AndrewRedican/runescape-database/README.md

 4. [x] Host Project Live
 5. [x] Create Some Basic UI
 6. [x] Login Mechanism
-7. [ ] Differenciate between regular user and admin
+7. [x] Differenciate between regular user and admin <-- I FAILED.
+I WAS ONLY ABLE TO GET THIS FAR IN A WEEKEND :(
 8. [ ] Write server-side firebase cloud functions and publish
 9. [ ] Set up a custom Cron Engine
 10. [ ] Create view to check payload